iromanovsky/irom.info/_posts/2023-09-29-azure-iac-levels.md

 Lastly, there might be philosophical considerations beneath the technical surface.
 Some individuals may have an almost religious belief in universal Terraform applicability for any IaC, perhaps because they haven't thoroughly explored alternative options or critically evaluated Terraform's drawbacks.

 On the other hand, certain organizations, especially service providers, might find it more profitable to train their engineering teams to specialize in a single IaC tool.
 So providing more complex IaC solutions based on Terraform, and demanding more effort to maintain them, may lead to generating more revenue for the service provider.

+### In summary

+Pros:

+- **State Management**: if you really need it.

+Cons:

+- **Provider limitations**: requires understanding of each cloud provider's specifics.
+- **State file challenges**: can complicate multi-user scenarios and might not be necessary for some Azure implementations.
+- **Abstraction layer**: introduces potential quirks that can complicate Azure interactions.

 ### Do's and Don'ts